dackst/nayuta/notes.md

 * gender issues
   * Nimeas should now always be female
   * Cory should now always be male
-  * the animals Mishy and Nora (the dog) are now referred to by those that know them using male and female pronouns, respectively, rather than being (almost) always genderless.
+  * the animals Mishy and Nora (the dog) are now referred to by those that know them using male and female pronouns, respectively, rather than being (almost) always referred to as "this one".

 * transfer/transport(er) gate/device -> "transfer gate" should now exclusively refer to the large physical gates you walk through, and "warp device" for the small pads on the ground
 * Training Book: stamp/seal -> seal